-Delhi like 'a gas chamber' as Indian capital wakes up to third day of heavy pollution
+Delhi pollution crisis prompts city-wide emergency measures

 Those levels are based on the concentration of fine particulate matter, or PM 2.5, per cubic meter.
 The microscopic particles, which are smaller than 2.5 micrometers in diameter, are considered particularly harmful because they are small enough to lodge deep into the lungs and pass into other organs, causing serious health risks.

-Officials scrambled to provide a response as TV stations looped video of reporters taking live pollution readings amid a background of thick smog.
-On the street, residents tied scarfs across their faces as makeshift masks.
+The smog has blanketed much of the city in recent days, severely reducing visibility, restricting traffic, delaying flights and restricting all but the most necessary outdoor activity.

-On Wednesday, the Delhi government took the unusual step of closing all schools until Sunday, but has so far resisted calls from the Indian Medical Association to declare a public health emergency, and enact more sweeping measures, such as temporarily banning cars from the roads.
+Officials have been criticized over their slow response to the crisis, with TV stations giving prime time coverage to the worsening conditions.
+On the street, residents tied scarfs across their faces as makeshift masks, while stores selling air purifiers recorded a surge in sales.

-The smog has blanketed much of the city in recent days, severely reducing visibility, restricting traffic and delaying flights.
 Mahesh Sharma, a government minister in the Ministry of Environment, Forest and Climate Change, has blamed the unusually high pollution levels on a lack of wind and change in humidity levels.

 Among the world's most polluted cities

-Every winter, pollution levels in Delhi and its neighboring cities rise.
+Pollution is nothing new to the 18 plus million residents living in the Indian capital.
+Every winter, pollution levels in Delhi and its neighboring cities rise to hazardous levels.

 Delhi was named the most polluted city in the world in 2014 according to the WHO.
 Since then, other Indian cities have climbed up the list, knocking Delhi's ranking down to 14.